carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 ---
-title: "Twarc Plus-ins and Utilities"
+title: "Twarc Plus-ins"
 teaching: 0
 exercises: 0
 questions:
 - "How can we look at our tweets more easily"
-- "Are there move twarc2 plugins?"
+- "Are there more twarc2 plugins?"
 - "How can I separate original content from retweets/replies?"

 keypoints: